Microarea/MagicLinkSamples/PurchaseDocJE-AP_AR/README.md

 ## Prerequisites

-In order to create this sample application we will need:
+In order to use this sample application we will need:
 * Visual Studio 2019 (or above)
 * a working Mago4 with a sample company data set